 Term Life Insurance: The Basics

-Just to have a clear understanding of what a Term Life Insurance Policy actually is—let’s relay the review.
-Term Life Insurance is one of the life insurance products designed to cover a fixed number of payments over a stipulated period, normally ending in a set number of years.
+Just to have a clear understanding of what a Term Life Insurance Policy actually is, let’s review.
+Term Life Insurance provides coverage for a fixed period of time (such as 10, 20, or 30 years).
+You pay premiums during that term, and if the insured passes away during the policy term, the death benefit is paid to the beneficiary.
+Term Life Insurance is one of the Life Insurance products designed to cover you for a set number of years, normally ending in a set number of years.
 Insurance policies usually end at the end of this time, but they can be renewed for another term.
 That’s why Term Insurance is so popular; it delivers a significant death benefit for relatively low premiums, particularly when you’re young.

 The Aging Factor in Term Life Insurance